 5. Use beautiful materials in small quantities

 Don't underestimate the power of material to make a small space really pack a punch.
 Emily Lauren of Emily Lauren Interiors had the challenge of creating a tiny powder room tucked off in a private nook that was dramatic and luxurious.
 'It's a small bathroom with no natural lighting,' Emily explains.

 'We decided to embrace the darkness and created a dramatic and moody atmosphere with lots of texture by using Portola's Roman Clay on the walls and designed a custom bathroom sink and mirror using calacatta viola marble.'
-The impact is stunning and much like a solid island would add drama to a kitchen, the [just needs finishing?]

 6. Go bold with statement tiling